 Although these are Walgreens' house brand cookies, they're more likely to make you sick.
 Made with high fructose corn syrup, vegetable oil, and "artificial flavors," these cookies are anything but nice.
 With 12 grams of sugar per serving, they're one of the higher sugar cookies on our list.

 Mrs. Fields Semi Sweet Chocolate Chip

 1 cookie (48 g): 210 calories, 10 g fat (5 g saturated), 170 mg sodium, 29 g carbs (1 g fiber, 19 g sugar), 2 g protein

-At 48 grams each, these Mrs. Fields cookies are huge, which probably explains why one cookie is just 201 calories and a whopping 19 grams of sugar.
-The ingredients also include inflammatory high fructose corn syrup, and two possible sources of trans fats in the margarine and mono and diglycerides.
-"Mono and diglycerides shouldn't be consumed; they're generally found in similar baked goods to other trans-fat containing foods like baked goods, candies, and other processed foods,” Isabel Smith, MS, RD, CDN says.
-“They are considered to be a type of trans fat that over time can contribute to an unhealthy heart and they don't currently fall under the labeling laws as trans fats do.
+At 48 grams each, these Mrs. Fields cookies are huge, which probably explains why one cookie has 210 calories and a whopping 19 grams of sugar.
+The ingredients also include inflammatory high fructose corn syrup and two possible sources of trans fats in the margarine and mono and diglycerides.
+"Mono and diglycerides shouldn't be consumed; they're generally found in similar baked goods to other trans-fat containing foods like baked goods, candies, and other processed foods," Isabel Smith, MS, RD, CDN says.
+"They are considered to be a type of trans fat that over time can contribute to an unhealthy heart and they don't currently fall under the labeling laws as trans fats do.
 Avoid them anytime you're able to!"